-Imagine a husband and wife who both earn income from work.
-He makes $40,000 a year, and she makes $50,000.
+Imagine spouses who both earn income from work.
+One makes $40,000 a year, and the other makes $50,000.
 If they file a joint federal tax return, there’s no problem, regardless of where they live: They simply report a combined $90,000 in income.

 Now say they want to file separate returns.
-In common-law states, it’s still not a problem: The husband reports $40,000 on his return, and the wife reports $50,000 on hers.
+In common-law states, it’s still not a problem: One spouse reports $40,000 on their return, and the other spouse reports $50,000 on theirs.

 If they live in a community property state, though, each is entitled to half the other’s income:

 - Legally, they each have $45,000 in income ($90,000/2 = $45,000).

 - The problem is that they can’t simply report $45,000 on each separate return, since that won’t match what their employers reported to the IRS.

 On Form 8958, a couple lists individual sources of income for each of them, such as employers, banks that pay interest, stocks that pay dividends, capital gains and tax refunds.
 The couple reports the total amount received from each source, then allocates a portion of the total to each person.